Does Mackinac Island have an airport?

 FLYING TO MACKINAC ISLAND IN THE WINTER

-During the summer, the airport is busy with locals and tourists alike.
-In the winter season, the airport is essential for Mackinac Island residents.
+During the summer, Mackinac Island Airport is busy with locals and tourists alike.
+In the winter, the airport is essential for Mackinac Island residents.
 When the ferry can’t break through the ice and travel on the Straits of Mackinac, Mackinac Island residents fly on and off the Island.
 This is also how groceries, restaurant supplies, hardware goods, construction materials, school sports team students, freight and mail make their way to and from Mackinac Island.
 If you visit during the winter season, flying to Mackinac Island might be your only choice!

 Whether you are planning to visit Mackinac Island during our main season or winter, it’s always a unique experience to fly to Mackinac Island.
 Visit the Mackinac State Historic Parks website or call the Mackinac Island Airport (906-847-3231) directly for more information.
 Happy flying!